Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

 - Edit personal information if required
 - Confirm their details are correct via email verification
 - Store details for faster checkout
-- Log in to Profile
+- Log in to their Profile

-- Users are able to:

 ## Blog